tylergross97/pdx_somatic_variant_calling/README.md

 # Run the Nextflow pipeline
 nextflow run main.nf
 ```
-### Using intervals for targeted variant calling
-Use the main.intervals.nf script instead of the main.nf script
 ## Pipeline Outputs

 There are many intermediate files generated that will be placed in the results directory you specify in your nextflow.config file.
 The main files we are interested in are the annotated [.vcf](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format) and [.maf](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) files, saved to the ./results/mutect2/directory.
 We are particularly interested in the filtered and annotated files.
 These can be loaded into an R markdown file for analysis with maftools, see [below](#optional-downstream-analyses).